Phi Kappa Psi: Symbols

+The coat of arms as adopted in 1908 has a sable (black) field, but today it is most often seen as shown in the adjacent infobox.
+The fraternity's official colors are Cardinal Red and Hunter Green.
+The badge is a textured bordered shield with a lamp resting on a book at the bottom and an eye surrounded by two stars at the top.
+In the center of the shield are the Greek letters Φ, Κ, and Ψ.

+The fraternity flag is in the proportions of eight and one-half feet wide by six feet high; it was designed in 1916 following instructions from the Grand Arch Council.

+The colors are the official fraternity colors and the design is three vertical stripes of equal width, a hunter green in the middle, flanked on either side by a cardinal red stripe.
+A smaller version is available with proportions roughly three and one-half feet wide by two feet high.
+The fraternity song is "Amici".
+Its root dates back to the traditional song "Annie Lisle".

+Governance

 Executive Council

-The Executive Council of Phi Kappa Psi is composed of the President, Vice President, Secretary, Treasurer, and 6 Archons.
+The Executive Council of Phi Kappa Psi is composed of the President, Vice President, Secretary, Treasurer, and six Archons.
 Since its founding, Phi Kappa Psi has been controlled by undergraduates.
 This unique system of governance is achieved by a governing body, the Executive Council, which is made up of a majority of elected undergraduates.
 These undergraduates, known as Archons, represent the six Districts of Phi Kappa Psi, which divide the nation into roughly equal parts based on the number of chapters represented.
 Archons are elected during meetings of each District during District Councils, held during odd-numbered years.
 Four alumni also serve on the Executive Council and are elected at Grand Arch Councils, held during even-numbered years.

 Grand Chapters

 Phi Kappa Psi's first form of government centered on a Grand Chapter.
 One chapter at a time was designated the Grand Chapter, and it was responsible for governing the national fraternity.
 This lasted until 1886 when a new constitution changed to the current form of government.

 In 1992, Phi Kappa Psi began to award one exceptional chapter with the Grand Chapter Award.
 Its name is derived from the fraternity's first form of government.
 This award was initially granted biennially at Grand Arch Councils.
 2001 marked the first time that this award was granted in an odd-numbered year, and it has been an annual award ever since.